 Thessaloniki: The Historic Metropolis at the Heart of Macedonia

-Greece’s second-largest city is an undiscovered gem that combines a rich history, dynamic cultural life and a thriving culinary scene.
-Situated on the shores of the Aegean Sea, this northern Greek metropolis is both modern and traditional, attracting travelers with its historic sites, lively neighborhoods and delicious cuisine.
-Thessaloniki is an ideal destination for those looking to explore another side of Greece, away from the tourist islands.
+Greece’s second-largest city is an undiscovered gem that combines a rich history, a dynamic cultural life and a thriving gastronomic scene.
+Located on the Aegean Sea, this northern Greek metropolis is both modern and traditional, attracting travelers with its historic sites, lively neighborhoods and delicious cuisine.
+Thessaloniki is an ideal destination for those looking to explore a different side of Greece, away from the tourist islands.

 An exceptional historical and architectural heritage

 Thessaloniki is a city where every street corner bears the imprint of its glorious past.
-Founded more than 2,300 years ago, it has passed through the ages as a crossroads of Roman, Byzantine and Ottoman influences.
-The monuments dotted around the city bear witness to this rich history and offer visitors a fascinating journey through time.
+Founded more than 2,300 years ago, it has stood the test of time as a crossroads of Roman, Byzantine and Ottoman influences.
+The monuments dotted around the town bear witness to this wealth of history and offer visitors a fascinating journey through time.
 Here are some of Thessaloniki’s most emblematic architectural landmarks:

 The Arc de Galère